dmc5179/ansible-quay-collections/README.md

-# ansible-quay-collections
+# Ansible Collection - dmc5179.quay

-Ansible Collections for Quay
+Documentation for the collection.